-In a perfectly competitive labour market the wage rate will be determined by the point of intersection of the demand and supply of labour.
+In a perfectly competitive labour market, the wage rate will be determined by the point of intersection of the demand and supply of labour.
 The demand for labour is determined by the marginal product of labour.
-Rate at which demand equals supply is called as equilibrium wage rate.
+The rate at which demand equals supply is called as equilibrium wage rate.

-20. Can you think of any commodity on which price ceiling is imposed in India?
-What may be the consequence of price-ceiling?
+20. Can you think of any commodity on which a price ceiling is imposed in India?
+What may be the consequence of the price ceiling?

 Price ceiling refers to the act of lowering prices as compared to the prevailing market price.
-This is done to help families below poverty line to survive with essential items.
-In India price ceiling is implemented on various food items such as wheat, rice and sugar and on fuels such as kerosene oil.
+This is done to help families below the poverty line survive with essential items.
+In India, a price ceiling is implemented on various food items such as wheat, rice and sugar and on fuels such as kerosene oil.

-Consequences of price ceiling can be as follows:
+The consequences of the price ceiling are as follows:

 1. As the price is artificially imposed by the government, it will lead to excess demand for the goods.

-2. The amount of goods allotted is fixed per individual and it may not be sufficient to meet the requirement.
-Shortage is detected which makes the consumer dissatisfied.
+2. The amount of goods allotted is fixed per individual, and it may not be sufficient to meet the requirement.
+The shortage is detected, which makes the consumer dissatisfied.

 3. It has been often seen that the quality of goods that are sent for supply is not fit for consumption due to adulteration.

-4. Due to unfulfilled requirements from the allotted quota, people get ready to pay more for additional goods which leads to black marketing leading to man-made shortage in the market.
+4. Due to unfulfilled requirements from the allotted quota, people get ready to pay more for additional goods, which leads to black marketing leading to a man-made shortage in the market.

-21. A shift in demand curve has a larger effect on price and smaller effect on quantity when the number of firms is fixed compared to the situation when free entry and exit is permitted.
+21. A shift in the demand curve has a larger effect on price and a smaller effect on quantity when the number of firms is fixed compared to the situation when free entry and exit are permitted.
 Explain.

-In short run the number of firms are fixed while in the long run there are no restriction on number of firms and free entry exit is permitted.
-The following inference can be made from the situation when market is running with fixed number of companies (short run).
+In the short run, the number of firms is fixed, while in the long run, there is no restriction on the number of firms, and free entry-exit is permitted.
+The following inference can be made from the situation when the market is running with a fixed number of companies (short run).

-1. When demand increases both equilibrium price and quantity is raised
+1. When demand increases, both equilibrium price and quantity are raised

-Market situation when long run is taking place with free entry and exit of firms:
+The market situation, when the long run is taking place with free entry and exit of firms, is as follows:

-22. Suppose the demand and supply curve of commodity X in a perfectly competitive market are given by:
+22. Suppose the demand and supply curve of commodity X in a perfectly competitive market is given by:

 qd = 700 − p